Paul Vieregge Production Internship

 Mr. Vieregge was born in Vallejo, California in 1922, and graduated from the College of the Pacific in Stockton in 1950 after serving in the Navy during World War II.
 He became involved in behind the scenes and the technical side of college theater productions, and after graduation, he worked at NBC’s KRON-TV in San Francisco before moving to ABC’s KGO-TV, where he handled stage design, lighting, and management for the locally-produced shows.
 It was at KGO in 1952 where he met Jimmy Lyons, the future founder and General Manager of the Monterey Jazz Festival, who had a live TV program that introduced the then-fledgling audiences of television to jazz musicians through performance and interviews.
 Already living in Big Sur, when Lyons and co-founder, San Francisco Chronicle jazz critic Ralph Gleason staged the first Festival in 1958, Vieregge was recruited to do the stage lighting.
 Almost immediately, Vieregge replaced the Stage Manager, coordinating and executing the technical aspects of the Arena Stage.
 He remained in that position for the next 35 years, until he retired in 1992.

 Vieregge continued to attend the festival and offered his guidance and knowledge to the younger staff and crew.
 Mr. Vieregge also founded and acted as General Manger of the annual Big Sur Jazz Festival in 1995, presenting a three-day festival in the mold of the Monterey Jazz Festival each year during the spring, until he retired in 1999 at age 76.
 When he passed away in March of 2009, Paul Vieregge had been involved with Monterey Jazz Festival for 51 years.
+The backstage production area and access road beside the Arena was named Paul Vieregge Way in his honor.

 Paul Vieregge Production Internship Recipients